MCP TypeScript SDK (V2)

 • Form (mode: 'form') — collects non-sensitive data via a schema-driven form.

-• URL (mode: 'url') — for sensitive data or secure web‑based flows (API keys, payments, OAuth).
-The client opens a URL in the browser.
+• URL (mode: 'url') — opens a browser URL for sensitive data or secure flows (API keys, payments, OAuth).

 Important